armele/mctradepost-retro/src/main/java/com/deathfrog/mctradepost/item/ItemHowTo.md

 # Creating a New Item
-* If the item requires custom functionality, implement it in com.deathfrog.mctradepost.item.
+* If the item requires custom functionality, implement it as a new class in com.deathfrog.mctradepost.item.
 This class will be what is used for the declaration and registration in the next step.
 ** Many items may be able to use "Item" or "ItemFood" or similar base classes if they simply provide a variation on that functionality.
 In this case, no new class is needed.
 * Declare and register it in MCTradePostMod constructor.
-* Make it available on the creative tab in MCTradePostModClientModEvents.addCreative
+* Make it available on the creative tab in MCTradePostModClientModEvents.addCreative (optional)
 * Add a translation key to en_us.json of the form "item.mctradepost.<item_registration_key>"
 * Add a JSON file at src/main/resources/assets/mctradepost/models/item that points to the graphic that will be used for this item.
 The layer specified here is of the form "<modid>:item/<item_registration_key>"
 * Add the .PNG (16x16 or 32x32) to src/main/resources/assets/mctradepost/textures/item/ with a name matching <item_registration_key>.png